connexcs/docs/docs/calling-card.md

 1. [**Create a new DID**](https://docs.connexcs.com/did/#add-a-did).
 2. Set the new ScriptForge to the new App .
 3. Set the destination to `calling_card`.
-4. Verify if the origination CLI is whitelisted in the customer account.
+4. Verify if the origination CLI in the allow list is in the customer account.

-Your customer should now be able to dial in, enter their number, and the call will be placed.
+Your customer should now be able to dial in, enter their number, and the customer will be able to place the call.

 !!! note "Unrestricted dialing"
     If the customer requires unrestricted dialing for non-calling card calls, you can still add `^.*` as a CLI option.

 [pinless]: /misc/img/pinless.png "Pinless Setup"